Long lineups for COVID-19 tests have Montreal authorities scrambling to increase sites

 Residents of Centre-Sud, for example, have told CTV that the CLSC on rue de la Visitation used to offer fast walk-in tests.

+There has been no service reduction at the De la Montagne site, he said.
+And the district is always open to changing the schedule of a given clinic if needed.

+"We modify our operating hours, adapting to the needs on our territory," he said.

-The Centre-Sud health district did recently open three sites, but all are in Verdun, said Aubé.
+The Centre-Sud health district recently opened three sites, but all are in Verdun, said Aubé.
 He couldn't say what happened to the De la Visitation option, which is no longer listed online as a test site, but said it's possible that test clinic was moved to a different location.

-At least on paper, no test clinics have actually been closed, he said -- in fact, more have been added.
+Overall, at least on paper, there hasn't been a reduction in test sites across Montreal, he said -- in fact, more have been added than taken away.
 In summer 2020, in Centre-Sud district, there were 16 test clinics, and right now there are 24.

 In the province as a whole, according to data the ministry sent him, there were 125 test sites in summer 2020, and now there are 152.